bekk/bekk-christmas/post/react/the-seven-facts-of-react-native.md

 ```

 View is used to group your components, and structure them the way you like it.
-In addition, they have made it mandatory to put all your text inside a Text Component.
+In addition, they have made it mandatory to put all your text inside a `Text` Component.
 And we are not even done.
-Creating an app with lots of information that goes outside the screen vertically, you need to wrap your components in a ScrollView to manage to scroll to the bottom.
+Creating an app with lots of information that goes outside the screen vertically, you need to wrap your components in a `ScrollView` to manage to scroll to the bottom.
 So pro tip from experience: Always test your application with different screen sizes… I may have published an app perfect for iPhone X, where you were not able to see the bottom text for an iPhone 5...

 Let’s continue!
-You have out-of-the box Buttons components, which look natively of iOS and android, but you can always add styling to get the right layout.
-And if you want to create your own “pressable” areas, you can use TouchableOpacity which responds to touches on components you wrap it with.
+You have out-of-the box `Button` component, which look natively of iOS and android, but you can always add styling to get the right layout.
+And if you want to create your own “pressable” areas, you can use `TouchableOpacity` which responds to touches on components you wrap it with.

 I will recommend you to check out the [common components documentation](https://reactnative.dev/docs/components-and-apis) for React Native if you want to know more!